PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 ### Exercise
-1. Try using the webpage to run a query.
+1. Try using the [build an Adam Matthew API URL webpage](https://PhilReedData.github.io/dhll201703/am-url-builder.html){:target="_blank"} to run a query.
 Consider using CQL syntax such as "prox".
 2. Select a result you want to know more about.
-3. View your chosen in the regular Adam Matthew web interface (hint, find the URI field).
+3. View your chosen in the regular Adam Matthew web interface (hint, find the __uri__ field).
 4. Can you get to the full text for that document?
 5. _Going further_: Try the second form to look at sections within documents.
 What differences do you see?
 6. _Going even further_: Write a short Python script that takes a URL, calls the Adam Matthew API, returns JSON data, then does something with that data.
 [I have written the start of the script for you...](https://github.com/PhilReedData/AdamMatthewTry) TBA